Introduction to the Core Editor

 - Scripts can be dragged directly into the Hierarchy or onto objects that should be their parent.

-The Event Log is where output from scripts, including errors, can be found.
-It is not open by default, but can be opened through the Window menu.
+The Event Log is where the output from scripts, including errors, can be found.
+It is not open by default but can be opened through the Window menu.

 The Core Editor will automatically save your work periodically, but this can also be done manually through File > Save or Ctrl+S.